 - ability to export feature flags so you can set application defaults in case your feature flag service is not available

-I would highly recommend using App Configuration once it is out of preview.
-The preview of App Configuration has been very easy to use and the documentation is excellent for .NET Core.
-Here are the current limitations I am seeing that might send you to a 3rd party feature flag service such as LaunchDarkly.
+I would highly recommend using App Configuration.
+The Azure implementation of App Configuration has been very easy to use and the documentation is excellent for .NET Core.
+Check it out before seeking a 3rd party feature flag service such as LaunchDarkly.
+If you do not need advanced A/B testing features of 3rd party packages, this may be for you.